wbw520/DiReCT/README.md

 With functions: discriminate_similarity_observation() and  def discriminate_similarity_reason()
 #### Evaluation for Completeness and Faithfulness
 An evaluation folder "_eval" will be generated for all prediction.
 Each prediction has a evaluation results, show the matched observations and rationales.
+Run the following comment for evaluation (Llama3 for example).
 ```
 torchrun --nproc_per_node 1 evaluation.py   --ckpt_dir Meta-Llama-3-8B-Instruct/     --tokenizer_path Meta-Llama-3-8B-Instruct/tokenizer.model  --root samples --pred_name predict_Meta-Llama-3-8B-Instruct
 ```
 #### Results Statistics
-Run the following code to show the statistics of metrics for each sample.
+Run the following code to show the statistics of metrics for each sample (Llama3 for example).
 ```
 from statistics import process

-process(root="samples", pred_name="predict_Meta-Llama-3-8B-Instruct")
+process(root="samples", pred_name="predict_Meta-Llama-3-8B-Instruct_eval")
 ```